Mumbai City FC: 2023–24 season

-Petr Kratky era (2023–present)
+Petr Krátký era (2023–2026)

 2023–24 season

-On 9 December 2023, Petr Kratky was appointed as the new head coach of Mumbai City after Des Buckingham left mid-season to join EFL League One side Oxford United.
+On 9 December 2023, Petr Krátký was appointed as the new head coach.
 His first game ended in a 0–0 draw away to FC Goa on 12 December 2023.
-His first win came on 20 December 2023, in a fiery 2–1 win over Mohun Bagan SG, which included 11 yellow cards and seven red cards.
+His first win came on 20 December, a 2–1 win over Mohun Bagan SG, which included 11 yellow and seven red cards.
+Going into the final league match against second-placed Mohun Bagan, Mumbai were two points clear at the top of the table and only needed a draw to win the ISL Shield.
+However, Mumbai lost 2-1, allowing Mohun Bagan to lift the trophy.

-Going into the final league match of the 2023/24 season against Mohun Bagan Super Giant, Mumbai were two points clear of Mohun Bagan and only needed a draw to win the ISL Shield, but ended up losing 2-1.
-Going into the ISL playoffs, Mumbai pulled off a comeback against FC Goa in the play-off semi final first leg to win 2-3, and a 2-0 win in the second leg to get to the ISL Final.
-In the final, Mumbai took revenge against Mohun Bagan Super Giant, winning 3-1 with goals from Jorge Pereyra Diaz, Bipin Singh, and Jakub Vojtus, securing the second ISL Cup in the club's history.
+Going into the ISL playoffs, Mumbai pulled off a late comeback against Goa in the semifinal first leg to win 2-3, with all three of Mumbai's goals coming after the 90th minute.
+A 2-0 win in the second leg meant Mumbai had reached the ISL Final.
+In the final, Mumbai took revenge against Mohun Bagan, winning 3-1 with goals from Jorge Pereyra Díaz, Bipin Singh, and Jakub Vojtuš.
+This secured the second ISL Cup in the club's history.